 - Place cones on an elevated surface and while the child is either lying prone or in a quadruped position, have them reach out to drop rings onto the cones.

 - Have the child sit criss-cross in the center and toss a beach ball to themselves.

-Trapeze swing provides a good opportunity to work on upper extremity strength and endurance, gross grasp skills, trunk strength, and motor planning.
+Trapeze swing (affiliate link) provides a good opportunity to work on upper extremity strength and endurance, gross grasp skills, trunk strength, and motor planning.
 If you add lower extremity work also, then you address upper and lower body coordination.

 - While swinging or not, encourage a child to hold and lift their legs to kick a ball.

 - While swinging, the child can simply jump over a therapy ball that is placed inside of a tire tube.